Moundville Archaeological Park

 Moundville Museum:

-The museum, originally opened in 1939, recently recieved a major upgrade thanks to a $5 million dollar renovation completed in 2010.
+The museum, originally opened in 1939, recently received a major upgrade thanks to a $5 million dollar renovation completed in 2010.
 The museum boasts exhibits featuring the latest technology and more than 200 stunning artifacts that describe one of the most significant Native American archaeological sites in the United States.